mossfit/wifi-deauthentication-tool/README.md

 **Disclaimer:** ⚠️

-This tool is provided for educational and authorized penetration testing purposes only.
+This tool is provided for **educational purposes only**.
 Use it **only** on networks for which you have explicit permission to test.
 The developer is not responsible for any misuse or damage resulting from its use.

 ## Overview